oz-elhassid/get-latest-release/README.md

 Name | Description | Example
 --- | --- | ---
-excludes | Exclude draft or pre-release versions. | "prerelease, draft"
+excludes | Exclude draft or pre-release versions. | "prerelease, draft" includes | A substring of the release name to look for. | "foobar" token    | Github authentication token to use.    | "ghp_r900DUmu9Q3elmwWfvqUHpN9F5adxp1r99VF"

 **Outputs**